Aliciarodriguez1/Web-Scraping-and-Natural-Language-Processing/README.md

-Web APIs & NLP Classifier
+# Web Scraping and Natural Language Processing

 Problem Statement

 To get two web APIs from Reddit.com and train them by using NLP to make a binary classification and predict which post is from each subreddit.